WE SHIP TO THE UK AND EUROPE!

 A customer had a smaller budget and could only afford to buy two play tent frames and canopies per month or couple of months.
 She now has 8 frames and is thriving!

-Most customers buy 5-6 frames and a single neutral colour / individual colours or two sets of canopies in different colours.
-And when they have requests for 7 or 8 play tents, they contact us and we can usually get another two completed with a few weeks notice.
+Most customers buy 4-6 frames and a single neutral colour / individual colours or two sets of canopies in different colours.
+And when they have requests for5, 6, 7 or 8 play tents, they buy a few more.

 An increasing number of customers are buying 8-12 frames and various canopies as they intend to have a couple of parties running concurrently.
-We find the majority of these customers already have bouncy castle, soft play or bell tent businesses but want to expand or have options for the winter months.
+We find the majority of these people already have bouncy castle, soft play, balloon or bell tent businesses but want to expand or have options for the winter months.

-So as you can see there is no single ideal on how many you should start with as it depends on your budget, time available and ambitions.
+So as you can see there is no single ideal on how many you should start with as it depends on your budget, time and space available and ambitions.

 You may also want to consider insurance for your equipment or any other products you offer such as food, or other party supplies in case they get damaged or stolen.

 As a business you are required by law (Section 3 Health & Safety at Work Act 1974) to adhere to all legislation relating to the health and safety of yourself, your employees and the public.
 You need to consider doing a risk assessment each time you stage a sleepover and include things like escape routes, food allergies, trip hazards, fire hazards to name but a few.
-It does not have to be in writing, however it is far more professional to have a written risk assessment that is invaluable evidence when things go wrong and the HSE come asking questions.
-Ness's previous job involved her sitting on serious case reviews and she promises if you are subject of a catastrophic incident involving a service or product your business supplies, it will be a very difficult and worrying time.
+It does not have to be in writing, however it is far more professional to have a written risk assessment that is invaluable evidence if things go wrong and the HSE come asking questions.
+If you are subject of a catastrophic incident involving a service or product your business supplies, it will be a very difficult and worrying time and being able to handover a couple of sides of a basic risk assessment you have completed will make things much easier.

 During the current Pandemic, business have been compelled to have a COVID 19 Policy, a risk assessment, method statements and evidence they are operating safely.